pkivolowitz/asm_book/section_1/funcs/README.md

 ```

 The address to which `main()` should return is pushed onto the stack on
 line 5.
-It should be safe there.
+It should be safe there, barring badly written code elsewhere.

 It is recovered from the stack on line 8 and used by line 9's `ret`.